AyushJainSparsh/Task-Genie/README.md

 ---

-💡 **Transform the way you manage your tasks with this AI-powered TODO app!**
+💡 **Transform the way you manage your tasks with this Task Genie!**